 Graduate Advisors may recommend dismissing students for situations other than those specified above.
+In each case, the dismissal should follow the following procedures:

-When doing so, the graduate advisor must notify the student in writing of the possibility of dismissal.
+The graduate advisor must notify the student in writing of the possibility of dismissal.
 If it is possible for the student to rectify the situation, they must be given a clear statement about what must be done within a specified time period to alleviate the problem.
 These expectations must be reasonable and consistent with expectations held for all students.
 If the student does not meet the requirements within the time frame specified, they may be dismissed.